johnmee/johnmee.com/pages/resume.md

 ### Youthworks

+[fervr] was a facebook alternative for christian youth groups in Australia provided by the Sydney Anglican Diocese.
-Built [fervr]: a facebook alternative for Christian Youth Groups, implementing group memberships and home pages, group chat, group photo sharing, in addition to sitewide magazine-style content and a question and answer forum.
+Nationally it implemented a publishing platform of magazine-style content for adolescents, whilst locally it implemented _cells_ of youth members aged 8-18 years, providing group home pages, group chats, group photo sharing, and event sharing with significant oversight and child protection measures.

+* assumed sole technical resposiblity for backend development and deployment
+* implemented all of the aforementioned features (publishing, chat, signup, photos, events, etc)
+* worked with a Systems administrator for operations and a frontend designer for presentation
+* worked with marketing for direction, promotion, and reporting
+* received recognition from webbyawards
-Plus an online store for digital and physical products via [Shopify] saas.
+* added an online store for digital and physical products via [Shopify] and [eWay](https://www.eway.com.au/)

 ![LOUDEvent](/static/images/resume/loudevent.jpg)

-Plus built several one-off event ticketing sites to take event bookings and handle the money.
+Also built several _one-off_ event ticketing sites to take event bookings and handle the money:

+* autonomously architect, develop, deploy, and operate the complete ticketing solutions
-Included features for early-bird specials, door-sales, ticket confirmation, accounting reports and more.
-In particular  the [LOUDEvent] at the Sydney Entertainment Centre and serveral [RICE](http://www.ricemovement.org/) events.
+* implement features for early-bird specials, door-sales, ticket confirmation, accounting reports and more
+* successfully pull off the [LOUDEvent] at the Sydney Entertainment Centre (~20,000 tix) and several [RICE](http://www.ricemovement.org/) events

 [Youthworks] February 2009 &rarr; February 2011
 Source code for [fervr][FervrSource], [Rice][FervrRice]
 [Python], [Django], [Postgres], [Ubuntu], [Mercurial], [BusinessCatalyst], [Shopify]

----

-> Prior to 2009 it's predominantly Coldfusion CFML and a fair amount of C#.NET, and Java, mixed in

 ![Workstar](/static/images/resume/workstar.jpg)